Yu Hoshide

-Yu Hoshide (星出 悠, Hoshide Yū) is a Japanese football manager and former player, who is currently the head coach of Kaya–Iloilo in the Philippines Football League.
+Yu Hoshide (星出 悠, Hoshide Yū) is a Japanese football manager and former player.
 He played as a midfielder and spent his career in Japan, the United States, Trinidad and Tobago, and the Philippines.
 He was the player-coach of JP Voltes during the 2016 season of the United Football League.

 Career

 Youth and college

 Hoshide was born in Tokyo, Japan.
 At age five, he joined the local Takashimadaira Soccer Club.
 When he was in high school, he moved to Mitsubishi Yowa S.C.
 He then became an athletic scholar for Meiji University, where he studied political science.

 YKK

 Hoshide spent eight years with YKK AP (currently known as Kataller Toyama of the J.League) in the third division Japan Football League before coming to the United States in 2008.

 Harrisburg City Islanders

 Hoshide signed for Harrisburg City Islanders in the USL Second Division.
 Hoshide played 13 games and scored 1 goal during his year with Harrisburg, before being released at the end of the year.